WriteON updates for fall 2023

 When graduate student enthusiasm exists, WritersON engage in the workshopping of (article, dissertation chapter) drafts using Box to share the texts and meeting on Zoom to discuss one another’s contributions.
 Traditionally, with the exception of the coordinator, one offers up one’s own work for critique in order to participate, but participants can make their own rules.

-If you are a graduate student looking for assistance with the nuts and bolts of writing, consider enrolling in our course Principles and Practice of Writing for Graduate Students (GC512) and/or making an appointment with the UIC Writing Center.
-Be sure to specify “graduate-level writing” from the pull-down menu or when speaking with a scheduler.
-In Spring 2017, the Writing Center piloted group peer-editing workshops.
-If would like to see more of those, please contact the Writing Center and let them know!
+If you are a graduate student looking for assistance with the nuts and bolts of writing, consider enrolling in our course Principles and Practice of Writing for Graduate Students (GC512).

 Interested in other writing groups at UIC and elsewhere?
-We took our inspiration from the Institution for Research on Race and Public Policy (IRRPP) and its “WriteOut” sessions.
+We took our inspiration from the Institute for Research on Race and Public Policy (IRRPP) and its “WriteOut” sessions.
 The Women’s Leadership and Resource Center hosts “Write@WLRC” every Friday, September 15-December 1, 2023.
 The Institute for the Humanities often hosts writing retreats as well.

 Additionally, there are often free or low-cost writing opportunities through the National Center for Faculty Development and Diversity (NCFDD).
 The Graduate College subsidizes the institutional membership.
 Take advantage!